 In this module, it all comes down to communication.
 You'll learn how to build strategic partnerships on a foundation of trust and dialogue - and then leverage them to influence decisions and outcomes.
-Also covered?
-How critical conversations and empathetic communication can help you navigate conflict, reach a constructive resolution, and - ultimately - come out stronger.

 Ready to expand your network and improve the quality of your business relationships?
 Get ready, get set, and GROW your influence!